xrander/Slu_experiment/fertilizer.md

 The amount of nutrients over time was calculated to be more or less the same in F1 F2 and F3.

-The experiment was measured initially in revision 1 (1972) and there after in several revisions, but the important revisions are the focus here which is an interval of 5 years period (rev 1, 4, 5, and 6).
+The experiment was measured initially in year 1972, first measurement revision (revision 1) and there after there were several revisions, but the important revisions are the focus here which is an interval of 5 years period (rev 1, 4, 5, and 6).
+This means that the difference between revision 1 and 4 is 15 years, then the addition of the usual 5 years interval.

 The volume (m3/ha) and CAI (m3 ha-1yr-1) were calculated for every treatment plot in all blocks.